After going through the steps below, log in to VMock, a resume building platform, to create your resume.

 Developing Your Resume

-- Write bullet points.
-When listing experiences, describe accomplishments and not just duties.
-Employers want to know how you performed, as opposed to what you were asked to do.
-Lead each phrase with an action verb and, if possible, end with results.
+- Write bullet points for your experiences.
+Lead each bullet point with an action verb and, if possible, end with results.
 For example, “Exceeded sales goals by 10 percent or more each quarter” is a stronger phrase than “Promoted merchandise to customers.”

 Sample Resumes and Bullet Points

 Use our MS Word documents as a starting point.
 See tips for writing bullet points.

 Is your resume too short?
 Consider additional categories:

 - Relevant Coursework (if you have taken courses not required for your major or that otherwise set you apart).
 Select three or four and list by name, including the semester in which you took each course.